ibm-cloud-docs/cloud-logs/metadata.md

 The subsystem name is the service or application that produces and sends logs to {{site.data.keyword.logs_full_notm}}.

-The following are the subsystem names based on the log source:
+The following are subsystem names based on the log source:

 | Source                                           | Subsystem Name |
 |--------------------------------------------------|-------|